 Other Mission Opportunities

 There are a variety of other opportunities for persons to serve in missions at St. John’s.
-We organize week-long mission trips for adults and for youth.
 There are opportunities to provide meals for those in need through Aid For Friends as well as to participate in special collections of food, clothing and gift items during the Christmas and Easter seasons.
 As local, national, and international need arise, St. John’s responds to requests for assistance through the United Methodist Committee on Relief (UMCOR).
 Please check out the United Methodist Men, United Methodist Women, Children’s Ministry and Youth Ministry web pages for additional mission opportunities.

 For More Information contact: Pastor Ruth Portzline, 215-357-6998 X 306